PedestrianDynamics/VCNN4PuDe/README.md

 <a name="testsets"/>
 Two test sets are available at this <a href="test-sets" >link </a>

-## The Code for the Trained Models Evaluation
+## Codes for Trained Models Evaluation
 <a name="training"/>
 Two test sets are available at this <a href="CNN-and-training.ipynb" >link </a>